dataq-instruments/Matlab-Example/README.md

 # Matlab Example
  Matlab example for DI-1100, 1110, 1120, 2108, 2108P, 4108, 4208, 4718 and 4730, USB mode only

+ The example runs on both Windows PC and Mac.

  To use it, one must change the device from LibUSB mode (WinDaq capable) to CDC mode first.

  Do do so, follow the steps below:

  1. Connect the device to computer